 Araripe Manakin Facts

-- The distinctive term of Araripe Manakin serves as the generally accepted common name for a remarkable variety of avian.
-Its scientific name, however, remains that of the comparatively hard to pronounce Antilophia bokermanni.
+- The distinctive term of Araripe Manakin serves as the generally accepted english language common name for a remarkable variety of avian.
+The animal does have another term it’s known by, though.
+That’s the title of Chapada do Araripe Manakin.

 - By either name, though, this admittedly lovely animal stands out from the crowd for a most regrettable reason.
-In point of fact, this marvelous creature currently ranks as one of the rarest of all known birds in existence, anywhere on earth.
+In point of fact, this marvelous creature currently ranks as one of the rarest of all known birds in existence, anywhere on the entire planet.

 - Quite amazingly, its discovery did not occur until the year 1996, and that happened entirely accidentally.
 It received its scientific name in honor of the highly renowned late Brazilian zoologist, Werner Bokermann, who passed away in 1995.